 Each LP gas bottle, or pair of gas bottles, will have a regulator.
-Double 20 lb. bottles also have a manual changeover valve.
-With the manual valve, open only one bottle's Service valve.
+If you have double 20 lb. bottles, open only one bottle's Service valve.
 When the bottle is empty, close the Service valve and open the other bottle.
 You can check the volume of LP gas by weighing the bottle, comparing the known weight of an empty and filled bottle.
 The Tare (empty) Weight is stamped on the LP gas bottle handle.